 Analysis of Human Factors

 CHIRP analyses maritime reports using the SHIELD human factors taxonomy which has 144 factors across 4 hierarchical levels: Acts, Preconditions, Operational Leadership, and Organisation.
 These are then mapped to the more widely employed Deadly Dozen prior to publication.
-On average, each report contained 7 SHIELD factors, although up to 17 were identified in the most complex causes.
+On average, each report contained 7 SHIELD factors, although up to 17 were identified in the most complex cases.
 Table 1.
 The most frequently identified SHIELD factors, and their mapping to the Deadly Dozen, are shown in table 1.